MELISSA BLOCK, HOST:

 E.J.
 DIONNE: Good to be with you.

 BLOCK: And David, we just heard President Obama say about the Sebelius resignation, the final score speaks for itself, talking about the 7.5 million or so people who signed up, ultimately, for health insurance.
-Is that how you see here legacy or how overshadowed is that by the botched rollout of healthcare.gov.
+Is that how you see her legacy?
+Or how overshadowed is that by the botched rollout of healthcare.gov?

 BLOCK: E.J., could you make the case that Kathleen Sebelius really should have resigned when the launch was so badly bungled, take responsibility for that?

 She's a very interesting person.
-I mean, when you go back, she lead a Democratic era in Kansas.
+I mean, when you go back, she led a Democratic era in Kansas.
 That takes more doing than a Democratic era in Maryland or New York, for example.
-And she did fight hard and effectively to get the Affordable Care Act passed.
+And she did fight hard, and effectively, to get the Affordable Care Act passed.
 There was the website disaster for which she bears some responsibility.
-I agree with David, I want to know someday exactly how this mess happened.
+I agree with David - I want to know someday exactly how this mess happened.

 PRESIDENT BARACK OBAMA: But the presidency also affords a unique opportunity to bend those currents by shaping our laws and by shaping our debates, by working within the confines of the world as it is, but also by reimagining the world as it should be.

 BLOCK: And E.J., without specifically talking about the health care overhaul, that did seem to be the clear echo that the president was reaching for there.

 DIONNE: Right.
 And I think it's fair enough to say that Medicare itself was passed as part of a long democratic effort to get some sort of national health insurance passed.
 Lyndon Johnson settled for a very expansive program for the elderly, and Medicaid for the poor.
 And so this is an effort to finish that job.
 So I think that's legitimate.